Slaney Valley Catchment

 The River Slaney flows from Lugnaquilla Mountain west and then 73 miles south through: Baltinglass, Rathvilly, Tullow, Bunclody, Enniscorthy and finally Wexford to the Irish Sea.

 The Slaney is primarily seen as a spring salmon fishery with the bulk of salmon angling activity traditionally taking place in the months of March to May, augmented by a smaller run of grilse in the summer months.
-Under current (2021) regulations the opening of the salmon season is delayed to 1 April and closes on the 30th of August.
+Under current (2024) regulations the opening of the salmon and trout season is on 17 March and closes on the 30th of August.

 The Slaney gets a run of sea-trout and the best fishing takes place from the end of June to mid-July.
 Night time fishing and standard sea-trout patterns produce the best results for sea trout.
 Favourite sea trout flies include Kildevil Spiders, Black Pennells, Teal, Blue and Silvers and a Peter Ross.